You set up your website, generated ideas, and created great content. What comes next?

 When you are just starting out, you might not have much traffic to gather relevant and useful data on your audience.
 In that case, you can lean on sites within your niche (and even competitors) to learn about users that may be interested in your site.

-You can start exploring our publicly available Measure profiles by clicking on the search icon at the top of the screen and typing in the site’s URL.
+You can start exploring our publicly available Measure profiles by searching in the Research Other Sites box at the right side of the screen and typing in the site’s URL.

 We will always recommend quantifying your site as well, so you will have a profile with direct measurements of your own users.